What Is The Factors Of 100

 In recent years, there has been a growing interest in number theory and factorization due to advancements in computing and the increasing importance of data security.
 Cryptographic systems like RSA (Rivest-Shamir-Adleman) rely on the difficulty of factoring large numbers into their prime components.
 The larger the number, the more computationally intensive it becomes to find its factors, making the encryption more secure.

 Current trends in mathematics and computer science focus on developing more efficient algorithms for factoring large numbers.
-The General Number Field Sieve (GNFS) is one of the most powerful algorithms currently used for factoring large integers.
+Day to day, the General Number Field Sieve (GNFS) is one of the most powerful algorithms currently used for factoring large integers.
 Researchers are constantly working to improve these algorithms and develop new techniques to break existing encryption methods, leading to an ongoing race between code makers and code breakers.

 Data from various mathematical journals and conferences indicate a significant increase in research related to factorization and its applications.
 This research spans various areas, including: